stevenhorner/stevenhorner.github.com/source/_posts/2009-10-20-walking-gear.markdown

 * [Backpacking Pillow][pillow] - I used this twice and found it a waste of time.
 I just use a stuff sack I am already carrying as a pillow.

-* [Repair Kit][repair] - It sits in the bag with my NeoAir but I have never used it and in reality not sure I would really fix it in the middle of nowhere.
+* Repair Kit - It sits in the bag with my NeoAir but I have never used it and in reality not sure I would really fix it in the middle of nowhere.
 Plunging the NeoAir into a loch to find where the leak is isn't something I'd really do.
 On a long trip you may want to fix it, especially if in a very remote area.

 * [Ortleib A4 Case][a4] - I use this on most trips with a printed map of my intended route.
 I then just roll it up and put it in the side of my pack.